GaloisInc/dismantle/README.rst

   because an operand was mentioned in the bit pattern but not mentioned in either the input or output operand list.

+Ideally these problems would not exist, and if they do, ideally we'd file bug reports with LLVM and wait for those reports to be addressed.
+But in the mean time, we may need to continue development and fix the problems ourselves.

 To resolve this, we provide a TableGen entry override feature.
 This entails creating a new file with a ``.tgen`` suffix containing repaired versions of the appropriate defs or classes, placing it in a